akash42145/Java8Feature/README.md

 # Java8Feature
 Java 8 features :
-It contains some new features of java 8 programming
+It contains some new features of java 8 programming.